The Conners: Development

-On May 29, 2018, ABC cancelled Roseanne despite initially renewing it for an eleventh season, following controversial Twitter remarks made by Roseanne Barr (who starred as Roseanne Conner) about Valerie Jarrett, a former advisor to former president Barack Obama.
+On May 29, 2018, ABC cancelled Roseanne despite initially renewing it for an eleventh season, following racist Twitter posts made by Roseanne Barr (who starred as Roseanne Conner) about Valerie Jarrett, a former advisor to former president Barack Obama.
 In June, reports swirled that the show could possibly continue under a different title and focus on the Darlene character; the show ultimately continued but focused on the Conner family as a whole, becoming more of an ensemble cast.
 Around June 15, 2018, reports emerged that ABC was close to making a deal to indeed continue the show.
 Barr is not involved in any way in the new program, and likely received a one-time payment in return.
 John Goodman had stated that Roseanne Conner would be killed off, which indeed was the case.

 On June 21, 2018, ABC ordered a 10-episode spin-off tentatively titled The Conners, and that rather than focusing on Darlene, it would involve every cast member except Barr.
 On August 28, 2018, Emma Kenney, Ames McNamara, and Jayden Rey, who starred as Harris Conner-Healy, Mark Conner-Healy, and Mary Conner, respectively, throughout the tenth season of Roseanne, were officially confirmed as series regulars for The Conners.
 On December 15, 2018, it was reported by Deadline Hollywood that preliminary negotiations were underway with the cast for a second season.
 Deadline later reported on March 21, 2019, that renewal was close.
 On March 22, 2019, ABC renewed the show for a 19-episode second season, which premiered on September 24, 2019.